Lincoln's Appointment With Destiny

 Photo courtesy of Swann Auction Galleries.

-March 4, 1865 was a cloudy, drizzly, late-winter day when Pres.
+It was a cloudy, drizzly, late-winter day on March 4th 1865 when Pres.
 Abraham Lincoln took his oath of office for the second time.
 Lincoln rose to the podium on the steps of the Capital Building for what he called the best speech of his career.

 To an audience of both blacks and whites Lincoln declared that Americans from the North as well as the South deserved some of the suffering taking place in the Civil War because they had all tolerated the sin of slavery.